unixorn/awesome-zsh-plugins/README.md

 - [ZSH for Humans](https://github.com/romkatv/zsh4humans) - A turnkey configuration for ZSH that aims to work really well out of the box.
 It combines a curated set of ZSH plugins into a coherent whole that feels like a finished product rather than a DIY starter kit.
 - [ZSH Pony](https://github.com/mika/zsh-pony) - Covers customizing ZSH without a framework.
 - [ZSH tips by Christian Schneider](http://strcat.de/zsh/#tipps) - An exhaustive list of ZSH tips by Christian Schneider.
+- [ZSH Setup by Easy-Cloud-in](https://github.com/Easy-Cloud-in/zsh-setup) - A powerful Zsh environment setup with Oh My Posh themes, essential plugins, and advanced search capabilities.
+This repository provides scripts to automatically configure your terminal with modern features and aesthetics.
+Requires a Debian or Ubuntu based system.
 - [ZSH Unplugged](https://github.com/mattmc3/zsh_unplugged) - Good resource if you want to eliminate using a framework but still easily use plugins.

 ### Antigen